The Colour Selection Process

 In theory the above explanations can then help you do small colour corrections on eyebrows.
 Colours you may see in old brows are:

-From your colour theory knowledge, you will now understand that the primary colour/s missing from the colour you see, is the colour you need to modify and colour correct the brow.
-Some colour corrections are quite laborious and should only be performed by advanced technicians.
+From your colour theory knowledge, you will know understand that the primary colour/s missing from the colour you see, is the colour you need to modify and colour correct the brow with.
+Some colour corrections are quite complicated and should only be performed by advanced technicians.

 We hope you have find this post helpful, we do offer practical Pigmentology and Colour Theory Master Classes.
 Please get in touch for more information.